 So whether you have a one-hit wonder video like Charlie Bit My Finger or go on to build a YouTube fanbase like Zoella, there’s money to be made from YouTube if you have a bit of a creative streak.

-Obviously, the money you earn from your app will depend largely on its popularity and how much you decide to charge, so it’s difficult to say how much money you will make but you could have the next Angry Birds and bring in nearly £660,000 a month.
+Obviously, the money you earn from your app will depend largely on its popularity and how much you decide to charge.
+So, it’s difficult to say how much money you’ll make, but you could have the next Angry Birds and bring in nearly £660,000 a month.

-You do need some technical know-how although if you have a really good idea, it is possible to get off-the-shelf solutions that don’t take too much techie knowledge to put together.
+You do need some technical know-how.
+If you have a really good idea, it’s possible to get off-the-shelf solutions that don’t take too much techie knowledge to put together.

 Seriously, if you think there’s an app that should be on the shelf, but isn’t, take a look at how you could potentially create one yourself – or at least start one and get it to the point where you could partner with a coder and do it seriously.